rustlluk/adaptive-sensitivity/README.md

     - `rosrun airskin_pain main.py` to run the movement
     - `rosrun airskin_pain airskin_feedback.py` to run airskin events (kuka_feedback)
     - `rosrun airskin_pain eff_mass.py` to run the effective mass computation, if used

+# Video
+An accompanying video is available on [Youtube](https://youtu.be/UyOa--6Jpj4).

 # Real setup
 The code is working the same for both simulation and real setup.
 However, to use it in real world you need the HW